Deadline: February 25, 2014, 11:59 PST

 - Undergraduates interested in careers in public policy and politics

 Award summary and conditions: The Roosevelt Institute Summer Academy fellowship combines a full-time placement in a partner organization with an integrated curriculum of leadership and policy development.
 Fellows are provided weekly policy trainings and a speaker series where they can interact with leading progressive thinkers and policy organizations in an intimate setting.
-Throughout this rigorous program, each Fellow will develop the skills necessary to craft, implement, and promote policy; the product of which is a personalized policy piece.

 Application process: electronic